 The FDA has the authority to impose significant restrictions on an approved product through regulations on advertising, promotional and distribution activities.
 After approval, if products are marketed in contradiction with FDA laws and regulations, the FDA may issue warning letters that require specific remedial measures to be taken, as well as an immediate cessation of the impermissible conduct resulting in adverse publicity.
 The FDA may also require that all future promotional materials receive prior agency review and approval before use.
 Certain states have also adopted regulations and reporting requirements surrounding the promotion of pharmaceuticals.
 Qsymia and STENDRA are subject to these regulations.
 Failure to comply with state requirements may affect our ability to promote or sell pharmaceuticals drugs in certain states.
-This in turn could have a material adverse impact on our financial results and financial condition.
+This in turn could have a material adverse impact on our financial results and financial condition and could subject us to significant liability, including civil and administrative remedies as well as criminal sanctions.